Dr. Steve Maughan Professor of History & Bernie McCain Chair in the Humanities

 Appropriate to a historian, I like vintage.
-I own a vintage car, ride a vintage bike, live in a vintage house, and I’m fascinated by arcane, antique and unusual things, from books, to words, to movies, to food, to artifacts, to pubs, and, yes, to people.
+I own a vintage car, ride a vintage bike, have long served on a historic preservation commission, and I’m fascinated by arcane, antique, and unusual things, from books to words, to movies, to food, to artifacts, to pubs, and, yes, to people.

 I am intrigued by the way that culture and religion structure people’s perceptions of the world and their place in it, and have dedicated decades to understanding how and in what forms people of faith, primarily in the Church of England, transported their beliefs abroad with largely unexpected consequences: both damaging and empowering; both hierarchical and leveling; both exploitative and humanistic; both negative and positive, depending upon the uneven ground and complex intersections of position and power that operated within the experience of lived empire and subsequent decolonization.

 I began teaching at The College of Idaho in 1992 and my regular courses include Western and World Civilization, Eighteenth-Century Europe, Nineteenth-Century Europe, Twentieth-Century Europe, Modern India, Modern European Intellectual History, Modern Britain, Empire, and World, 1650-1850, Modern Britain, Empire, and World, 1850-2000, and The Terror: Language, Radicalism and Violence in the French Revolution.

 Steve Maughan has taught courses on British imperial and urban history at Harvard University.
-He has been a member of the Caldwell Historic Preservation Commission for 17 years and on the board of the Caldwell Foundation for Educational Opportunity for 5 years.
+He has been a member of the Caldwell Historic Preservation Commission for 19 years and on the board of the Caldwell Foundation for Educational Opportunity for 7 years.
 He served on the Idaho Humanities Council board from 1997-2004.
 In 2019 he was elected a Fellow of the Royal Historical Society.

 - Ph.
 D., Harvard University

 - B.A., The College of Idaho